 The M4 Motorway is a 40 kilometre motorway that extends from Concord in Sydney’s inner west to Lapstone at the foothills of the Blue Mountains.

 Work to extend the M4 underground from Homebush to Haberfield is also underway, opening in 2019 for faster trips bypassing Parramatta Road.
-By 2023, WestConnex will link the New M4 to a New M5, creating a bypass of the CBD.

 The New M4 officially opened on Sunday, 16 July 2017.